 After his father's death, Gilbert has to care for his mentally-disabled brother, Arnie, and his morbidly obese mother.
 This situation is suddenly challenged though, when love unexpectedly walks into his life.

 Francis Ford Coppola and S.E.
-Hinton's 14-episode follow-up to the 1983 movie, which builds on each character from the film immensely.
-Series finale (entitled "Breaking the Maiden") reaches an optimistic conclusion to the story of the group's troubled youth.
+Hinton's 13-episode follow-up to the 1983 movie, which builds on each character from the film immensely.
+Series finale (entitled "Union Blues") reaches an optimistic conclusion to the story of the group's troubled youth.